thanigaiguru/f6s/README.md

 ### Compiles and hot-reloads for development
 ```
 npm run serve
-then go to the link ` http://localhost:8080`
+go to the link ` https://localhost:8080`
 ```